-That after claiming to have lost the Policy(ies) and trusts and assigning TED alleged fiduciary responsibilities, TED and P. SIMON then attempt to redirect and convert benefits by naming themselves as newly elected post mortem designated beneficiaries of the policies.
-That ELIOT alleges that this misleading information in the death benefit claims may constitute a basis for insurance fraud and more.
+That after claiming to have lost the Policy(ies) and trust and assigning TED alleged fiduciary responsibilities, TED and P. SIMON then attempt to redirect and convert benefits by naming themselves as newly elected post mortem designated beneficiaries of the Policy(ies).
+That ELIOT alleges that this misleading information in the death benefit claim may constitute a basis for insurance fraud and more.

-That ies founded by SIMON allegedly (ies)(ies).
-S,those with fiduciary responsibilities and liabilities regarding the Policy(ies) and trusts involved in this lawsuit now that the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” is ng and “lost.”
+That Bernstein family insurance agencies founded by SIMON allegedly sold the Policy(ies) and administered the trusts concerning the Policy(ies).
+Suddenly, when SIMON, a meticulous record keeper, passes away, all those with control of the Policy(ies) and who have fiduciary responsibilities and liabilities regarding the Policy(ies) and trusts involved in this Lawsuit, now claim that the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” is missing and lost with no executed copies in existence and that it was the last known beneficiary.

-That all parties with fiduciary responsibilities for the Policy and the trusts named in this lawsuit are alleged to have fiduciary liabilities and in certain instances with the Attorneys at Law professional liabilities to the beneficiaries for their actions or inactions for the damages caused by their breaches of fiduciary and professional responsibilities and alleged violations of law
+That all parties with fiduciary responsibilities for the Policy(ies) and the trusts named in this Lawsuit are alleged to have fiduciary liabilities and in certain instances with the Attorneys at Law, professional liabilities, from the damages to the true and proper beneficiaries for their actions or inactions and for the damages caused by their breaches of fiduciary and professional responsibilities and alleged violations of law.

-That ELIOT claims that SPALLINATESCHERP.
-SIMON insteadthe “Simon Bernstein Irrevocable” and have not “lost” it or found it to be “missing” as they claim.
+That ELIOT claims that TSPA, SPALLINA, TESCHER, TED and P. SIMON have allegedly instead suppressed and denied the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” and have not “lost” it or found it to be “missing” as they claim and this was done with intent to commit fraud upon the true and proper beneficiaries of the Policy(ies), this Court and the estate beneficiaries.

-That ELIOT states thatTedP.
-SIMON were (ies) and trustsSIMONSHIRLEY and therefore allegedly excluded in all insurance contracts and policies thereunder.
+That ELIOT states that TED and P. SIMON were excluded as beneficiaries of the Policy(ies) and trusts, as TED and P. SIMON were wholly excluded and disinherited from the estates of both SIMON and SHIRLEY and therefore allegedly excluded in all insurance contracts and policies thereunder.

-That if the estate received the Policy proceeds and then determined the beneficiaries, there is very little likelihood that TED and P. SIMON would be entitled to any Policy(ies) proceeds in their name if they flowed into the estate, as they have been wholly excluded from the estates by both SIMON and SHIRLEY.
+That if the estate received the Policy(ies) proceeds and then determined the beneficiaries, there is very little likelihood that TED and P. SIMON would be entitled to any Policy(ies) proceeds in their name if they flowed into the estate to the estate beneficiaries, as they have been wholly excluded from the estates of both SIMON and SHIRLEY.

-That it should be noted by this Court that TED and P. SIMON are alleged in Petition 1 to be the attempting to force SIMONallegedly the in his estate plan, allegedly made weeks before his death and while extreme at the time.
+That it should be noted by this Court that TED and P. SIMON are alleged in Petition 1 to be the cause of attempting to force SIMON to allegedly change the beneficiaries in his estate plan, in near deathbed changes allegedly made weeks before his death and while under extreme physical and emotional duress at the time.

-That such emotional stress that were cause for the alleged changes is caused in part by TED and P. SIMON directlyfully set forth

-That it is now unclear due to the Notary Fraud and Forgery that has been admitted to in this estate of SHIRLEY, if SIMON Bernstein signed any changes to his estate plan prior to his death or if the documents were signed and notarized for him after he died.
+That it is now unclear due to the Notary Public ADMITTED Fraud and alleged Forgery in the estate of SHIRLEY and the alleged Fraudulent and Legally Defective estate documents in SIMON, if SIMON actually signed any changes to his estate plan prior to his death or if the documents were signed and notarized for him after he died, in efforts to change SIMON’s estate disposition and wants.